Arnav-Bista/evolve/README.md

 large n

 This is the result of multiple trials and errors.
-The initial program was written in Julia, rewritten in Java then in Rust and finally updated as a complete and generic algorithm.
+The initial program was written in Julia, rewritten in Java then finaly in Rust as a complete and generic algorithm.